Ash1shh/NR-LocalFoodPreferences/README.md

 ![](https://img.shields.io/badge/Pythonanywhere-000000?style=for-the-badge&logo=Python&logoColor=white)

-The easiest way to deploy your Python app is to use the [Pythonanywhere](https://help.pythonanywhere.com/pages/).
+The easiest way to deploy your Flask is to use the [Pythonanywhere](https://help.pythonanywhere.com/pages/).

 PythonAnywhere is an online integrated development environment and web hosting service based on the Python programming language.
 Founded by Giles Thomas and Robert Smithson in 2012, it provides in-browser access to server-based Python and Bash command-line interfaces, along with a code editor with syntax highlighting.